Generally speaking in a typical car accident settlement or slip and fall case the answer is no.

 Nothing having to do with tax law can be that easy though can it?
 There are exceptions.
 What are they?

 Emotional distress.
 Note above we said recovery for personal physical injuries are not taxable.
 Under the tax law emotional distress shall not be treated as physical injury or physical sickness.
 Where emotional distress recovery is awarded, the only amounts excluded from taxation are the actual out of pocket medical costs.
 If you are confused about any taxation laws and want some advice then you should visit this TaxPage to gain advice and help from a professional.
+If you require help, with your taxes, you may want to get in touch with someone similar to this tax accountant chicago who might be able to help you with your taxes.

 Punitive damages.
 These are damages that go beyond awards based simply on pain and suffering or the extent of an injured person’s disability.
 Punitive damages generally come in when the defendant acted recklessly, with malice, deceit or any other conduct justifying a court to penalize or make an example out of the wrongdoer.
 Punitive damages are taxable, with an exception under the laws of certain states allowing only punitive damages in wrongful death cases.